singhg116/Merge-ort/README.md

 # Merge-sort-java
 -------------------
-The following program will implement the merge sort algorithim to sort a series of numbers.
+The following program will implement the merge sort algorithim in java to sort a series of numbers.